-Located in Italy’s Tuscany region, the riverside city of Florence is widely recognized as the birthplace of the Renaissance and stronghold of some of the most admired masterpieces of art.
+Florence is the birthplace of the Renaissance and is a stronghold of many artistic masterpieces.
 For centuries, Florence (Firenze) has drawn crowds of tourists eager to feast on the wealth of artistic treasures, from Michelangelo to Botticelli to Raphael.
 Read on for my top highlights, and what qualify as “must-sees” while you’re in town.

 Summary: The Uffizi Gallery is the largest, most prominent Florentine art museum with artistic masterpieces spread throughout 45 halls and over two floors of the palace (aka a boatload of art).